 - With the rise of the Internet of Things, a reliable wireless network will allow companies to sync a plethora of connected devices, including security access systems, cameras and environmental sensors.

 - Another development that decreases costs is Voice over Wi-Fi telephony.
 This allows employees and consumers to use a telephone over a wireless network, eliminating the need for costly land lines and the structured cabling required for their use.

 Reliability and reputation

 Businesses must ensure their wireless networks have a high level of availability and reliability.
-If employees depend on the network to accomplish their daily tasks, the network must be reliable and fully operational.
+If employees depend on wireless networking to accomplish their daily tasks, the network must be reliable and fully operational.

 Availability is even more important if a company offers Wi-Fi to the public or its customers.
 If the Wi-Fi network isn’t available, reputation and profit will be impacted.

 The wireless network’s performance is highly dependent on the quality of the underlying infrastructure, including data cabling and network equipment.
 This infrastructure is the link between wireless access points and the internet, and therefore requires sufficient focus and investment to ensure that it operates at the performance level required.

 Fortunately, the industry has responded to the growth in mobile computing by developing and producing reliable and inexpensive equipment for wireless access points and wireless LANs (Local Area Networks).

 Finally, businesses must also conduct a thorough examination of their critical processes and systems.
 In some instances, a wired network may be most suited.
 Although fixed network cabling and connections can be more costly to install and maintain, such a system may be necessary for a company’s most vital systems.